ptagseth/kanoa-software/docs/new folder structure/concepts/mode.md

 hide_table_of_contents: true
 ---

-# Kanoa Ops: Concept of a Mode
+# Understanding the Concept of a Mode in Kanoa Ops

 ## Overview